 Aside from official support, there is a second option – asking the community in person.
 Both platforms have hundreds of top-level developers who are not only creating thousands of online stores, apps, and extensions but are always glad to share their valuable insights on annual ecommerce conferences that stretch the globe.

-In conclusion, there is a huge variety of e-commerce platforms on the market right now, which all have many pros and cons.
+In conclusion, there is a huge variety of e-commerce platforms, like BigCommerce, WooCommerce, Shopware, on the market right now, which all have many pros and cons.

 To understand what works best for you, you need to analyze and carefully study the ins and outs of your business.
 If you are still in doubt and cannot decide, contact us, and we will help you make the right choice, even if it is not Magento or Shopify, after all.